Holomorphic curves in exploded manifolds: virtual fundamental class: Representing Gromov--Witten invariants using DeRham cohomology

 uniquely determined by the usual property of integration along the fiber, namely,

+Above, the notation $*'$ emphasizes that $\psi_{!}$ does not preserve degree --- it shifts it by $\dim Y-\dim X$.
+Later, in Lemma \ref{tc pushforward}, we show that $\psi_!$ sends $\rof^*(\ex X)$ into $\rof^*(\ex Y)$.
 We only need that $\ex X$ is oriented relative to $\ex Y$; when $\ex Y$ is not oriented, the above expression should either be interpreted locally in $\ex Y$ with a choice of orientation, or $\alpha$ needs to be a form twisted by the orientation line bundle of $\ex Y$.
 For integration along the fiber to work, we require our forms to have complete support (or at least complete support relative to the target $\ex Y$.)

 \begin{remark} This pushforward is also defined in the case that $\ex X$ and $\ex Y$ are exploded orbifolds (i.e. Deligne-Mumford stacks in the category of exploded manifolds.)
 In particular, we can define $\psi_{!}$ so that given any pullback diagram,